 thus this finishes the estimate for $f_3$.

 Remembering that $\psi(t)\mathcal{L}^{\lambda}f= f_1 + f_2 - f_3$, and using the estimates of $f_i$, $i=1,2,3$, \eqref{bourgain2} follows and the proof is complete. \end{proof}

-To close this section, let us enunciate the bilinear estimates associated to fourth order nonlinear Schr\"odinger equation \eqref{fourth}.
+To close this section, let us enunciate the trilinear estimates associated to the fourth order nonlinear Schr\"odinger equation \eqref{fourth}.
 The proof of this estimate can be found in \cite{Tzvetkov} (see also \cite{CaCa}), thus we will omit it.

 \begin{proposition} For $s\geq 0 $, there exists $b = b(s) < 1/2$ such that we have

 \end{proposition}